lilyhdo/XebiaLabs-Appium-ReactNative/README.md

 # XebiaLabs-Appium-ReactNative
-Guidance on integrating Kobiton service into the mobile app build pipeline: XebiaLabs, Appium and ReactNative.

 XebiaLabs is a service that develops Continuous Delivery and DevOps software to provide companies greater control over their software delivery process.
 In XL Release, you can plan, automate, and optimize your pipeline.